swaits/typst-collection/glossy/src/gloss.typ

   //   - If mode is "long" or "both", return the long article.
   // The calling logic ensures that when mode = "long" or "both", a long form exists. let get_article = (mode) => {
-    let wants_article = "a" in modifiers or "an" in modifiers if not wants_article {
+    let wants_article = "an" in modifiers
+    if not wants_article {
       none
     } else if mode == "short" {